berdandy/chatr/README.md

 - [ ] add support for ranger pets
 - [ ] add support for revenant legendary stances
 - [x] auto trim `[&` and `]`
+- [ ] change these TODOs into github issues

 ### Medium term